BigOrcas/BigOrcas/README.md

   <br>

-I am an enthusiastic **Back-end developer** acquiring skills and knowledge every day. 👨‍💻
+I am a **Back-end developer** who feel the value of being together and think about better communication. 👨‍💻
 I like to run and fitness 🏃‍♀️ 💪<br>
 I hope I can contribute to making a better world as a developer. 🌎
 <br>